• Skip to main content

 If you are interested in old instrument performance whether of Baroque or modern music, take a look at Continuo Connect which has very comprehensive events listings right across the country.

-See the Festival site for full details of this year’s programme and to book.
+For full details of all events and to book.

 From the aulos to the oboe, the lyre to the concert harp.